 And he took him all these, and divided them in the midst, and laid each half over against the other… And it came to pass, that, when the sun was going down, a deep sleep fell upon Abram; and, lo, a dread, even a great darkness, fell upon him… And it came to pass, that, when the sun went down, and there was thick darkness, behold a smoking furnace, and a flaming torch that passed between these pieces.

-The above verses from this week’s parshah (Torah portion) Lech Lecha (Gen. XII,1–XVII,27) describe the Covenant between the Parts (ברית בין הבתרים), a.k.a. the Covenant of the Pieces, when God entered into eternal covenant with Abraham (at the time called Abram) – a covenant symbolized by halved animals.
-The simple meaning of this ritual is apparent: just as a halved animal only appear as two separate halves—in reality they are two parts of one animal—so too making a covenant between two apparently separate entities—Jewish people represented by their forefather Abraham on the one hand and God on the other hand—unites them forever into an indivisible oneness, as the Zohar says, “Israel, Torah and God are all one.”
+The above verses from the Torah portion Lech Lecha (Genesis 12:1–17:27) describe the Covenant between the Parts (a.k.a. the Covenant of the Pieces), when G‑d entered into eternal covenant with Abraham (at the time called Abram) – a covenant symbolized by halved animals.
+The simple meaning of this ritual is apparent: just as a halved animal only appears as two separate halves, in reality, two halves are two parts of one animal.
+So too making a covenant between two apparently separate entities—the Jewish people represented by their forefather Abraham on the one hand and G‑d on the other—unites them forever into an indivisible oneness.
+As the Zohar says, “Israel, Torah, and G‑d are all one.”

-The Covenant between Parts is a perfect metaphor for the entanglement:
+The Covenant Between the Parts is a perfect metaphor for quantum entanglement.
+Consider these parallels:

 - Abraham was commanded to take several animals and split them in half.
-This is a metaphor for the fact that the primary source of entangled particles is a decay of another particle – when a large particle is “split” into two or more smaller particles they remain entangled.
-However, just as two halves of one animal is still one animal, two entangled particles represent a single quantum-mechanical object described by a single wavefunction (or a single state vector).
+This is a metaphor for the fact that the primary source of entangled particles is a decay of a “mother” particle – when a large particle is “split” into two or more smaller particles, they remain entangled.
+However, just as two halves of one animal still make up one animal, two entangled particles represent a single quantum-mechanical object described by a single wavefunction (or a single state vector).

-- Like two gloves, two haves of an animal are asymmetrical—one is the right side, the other is the left side.
-Look at one half and discovering that it is the right half allows us to immediately know that the other half is the left half without even looking at it.
-Thus, obtaining information about one half of an animal, improves our knowledge of the other half, which is the definition of entanglement.
+- Like two gloves, two halves of an animal are asymmetrical—one is the right side, the other is the left side.
+Looking at one half and discovering that it is the right half allows us to know immediately that the other half is the left half without even looking at it.
+Thus, obtaining information about one half of the animal improves our knowledge of the other half, which is the definition of entanglement.

-- The birds that were not split in half symbolize this oneness—just as they remain whole, divided animals in certain sense also remained whole—just as two entangled particle only appear to be two separate objects while in reality they are one object.
+- The birds that are not split in half symbolize this oneness—just as they remain whole, divided animals in certain sense also remain whole.
+Similarly, two entangled particles only appear to be two separate objects whereas in reality they are one object.

-- The animal halves are placed one against the other—this symbolizes the fact that due to conservation laws certain quantum-mechanical properties of entangled particles, such as spin, must be always in the opposite state.
+- The animal halves are placed one opposite the other—this suggests the fact that, due to conservation laws, certain quantum-mechanical properties of entangled particles, such as spin, must always be in the opposite state.

 - “…Behold a smoking furnace…” – the smoke appeared together with the torch of light between the parts.
-As we discussed in numerous posts on this blog, smoke represents uncertainty as it blurs the vision.
+As we discussed in several posts on this blog, smoke represents uncertainty as it blurs vision.
 Quantum entanglement is inextricably tied with quantum uncertainty.

 - “…When the sun was going down, a deep sleep fell upon Abram; and… even a great darkness, fell upon him.”
-Sleep and darkness both symbolize diminishing information.
+Sleep and darkness both symbolize diminishing availability of information.
 Our senses are dulled during sleep and we are deprived of information about our surroundings.
 Similarly, we can’t see in darkness and lack information about our environs.
-This is a metaphor for the probabilistic nature of quantum mechanics, which lacks sufficient information about whereabouts of a particular particle and, at best, can predict a probability of finding the particle in a certain area.
+This is a metaphor for the probabilistic nature of quantum mechanics.
+An observer lacks sufficient information about whereabouts of a particular particle and, at best, can only predict the probability of finding the particle in a certain area.
 Einstein was equally troubled by this fuzziness of quantum theory, which he helped to conceive.
-He famously told his friend, Niels Bohr, “God doesn’t play dice.
-To which Bohr replied, “Quit telling God what to do!”
-Einstein felt that quantum mechanics provides incomplete description of the reality and that there must be some hidden variables that supply the rest of the information.
-Unfortunately for Einstein, physicist John Stuart Bell proved in 1964 that there are no hidden variables.
-Bell’s Theorem proves that no physical theory of local hidden variables can ever reproduce all of the predictions of quantum mechanics.
+He famously told his friend Niels Bohr, “G‑d doesn’t play dice, to which Bohr replied, “Quit telling G‑d what to do!”
+Einstein felt that quantum mechanics provides an incomplete description of reality and that there must be some hidden variables that supply the rest of the information.
+Unfortunately for Einstein, in 1964 physicist John Stuart Bell proved that there are no hidden variables.
+Bell’s theorem proves that no physical theory of local hidden variables can ever reproduce all of the predictions of quantum mechanics.
 Physicist Henry Stapp described Bell’s theorem as “the most profound discovery of science.”
-There are no hidden variables and physical reality on its most basic subatomic level is fundamentally fuzzy.
-This inherent dream-like fuzziness and a bit of “darkness” (i.e., lack of information about hidden variables) is hinted by this biblical verse.
+There are no hidden variables; and physical reality, at its most basic subatomic level, is fundamentally fuzzy.
+This biblical verse hints at this inherently dreamlike fuzziness as well as a bit of “darkness,” that is a lack of information about hidden variables.

-Interestingly, on October 21st 2015, when this post was first written, during the week when we read that year parshah Lech Lecha, The New York Times published an article “Sorry, Einstein.
+Interestingly, on October 21, 2015, when this post was first written, during the week when we read parshah Lech Lecha for that year, the New York Times published an article titled “Sorry, Einstein.
 Quantum Study Suggests ‘Spooky Action’ Is Real.”
-This article reported a landmark experiment conducted by physicists at Delft University of Technology in the Netherlands that provided so far the strongest evidence of quantum entanglement and Bell’s Theorem.
-The group led by Ronald Hanson, a physicist at the Dutch university’s Kavli Institute of Nanoscience, describe their experiment as a “loophole-free Bell test”.
+This article reported a landmark experiment conducted by physicists at Delft University of Technology in the Netherlands that provided so far the strongest evidence of quantum entanglement and support for Bell’s theorem.
+The group, led by Ronald Hanson, a physicist at the Dutch university’s Kavli Institute of Nanoscience, described their experiment as a “loophole-free Bell test.”
 The timing of this article was uncanny.